emendir/BrenthyAndWalytis/Documentation/Brenthy/Technical/BackwardCompatibilityGuarantee.md

 In a decentralised web with no IT-admins this is more important than ever.

 ## Developing Updates for Fully Backward- and Forward-Compatible Systems

-To ensure full backward and forward compatibility for systems like Brenthy & Walyis, a lot more work must be put into the development of new features.
+To ensure full backward and forward compatibility for systems like Brenthy & Walytis, a lot more work must be put into the development of new features.
 The important thing to keep in mind is that this extra work spares the users more work and frustration.

 Some feature or functionality updates to a blockchain would be so groundbreaking that it might be impossible to introduce them to an existing blockchain while keeping full backward and forward compatibility.